Consistent mass formulas for higher even-dimensional Taub-NUT spacetimes and their AdS counterparts: Introduction

 In this work, we will continue to apply our proposal that ``The NUT charge is a thermodynamical multi-hair" to investigate consistent thermodynamics of the $D = 6,8,10$ Lorentzian Taub-NUT spacetimes without and with a cosmological constant.
 Our paper is organized as follows.
-In sec. \ref{II}, we start with the construction of a novel Christodoulou-Ruffini-like squared-mass formula of the six-dimensional Lorentzian Taub-NUT solution by additionally including only one secondary hair $J_n = Mn$, as did in refs. \cite{PRD100-101501,PRD105-124013}.
-Using this squared-mass formula, both the differential and integral mass formulae can be deduced through a simple mathematical manipulation.
+In Sec. \ref{s2}, we start with the construction of a novel Christodoulou-Ruffini-like squared-mass formula of the six-dimensional Lorentzian Taub-NUT solution by additionally including only one secondary hair $J_n = Mn$, as did in Refs. \cite{PRD100-101501,PRD105-124013}.
+Using this squared-mass formula, which can be thought of as representing a hyper-surface embedded into one more high dimensional thermodynamical state space, both the differential and integral mass formulas can be deduced through a simple mathematical manipulation.
 Then, the procedure is extended to the six-dimensional Lorentzian Taub-NUT-AdS case.
-In sec. \ref{III}, we proceed to discuss the cases of the eight-dimensional Lorentzian Taub-NUT and Taub-NUT-AdS spacetimes, respectively.
-Then, in sec. \ref{IV}, we extend to investigate the cases of the ten-dimensional Taub-NUT spacetime and its AdS extension.
-We find that our scheme in the $D = 6,8,10$ cases works successfully as in the four-dimensional case \cite{PRD100-101501}, and summarize in sec. \ref{V} the main results for the generic $(2k+2)$-dimensional Taub-NUT-AdS spacetimes.
-Finally, we present our conclusions and outlooks in sec. \ref{VI}.
+In Sec. \ref{s3}, we proceed to discuss the cases of the eight-dimensional Lorentzian Taub-NUT and Taub-NUT-AdS spacetimes, respectively.
+Then, in Sec. \ref{s4}, we extend to investigate the cases of the ten-dimensional Taub-NUT spacetime and its AdS extension.
+We find that our scheme in the $D = 6,8,10$ cases works successfully as in the four-dimensional case \cite{PRD100-101501}, and summarize in Sec. \ref{s5} the main results for the generic $(2k+2)$-dimensional Taub-NUT-AdS spacetimes.
+In Sec. \ref{s6}, we will turn to consider the secondary hair $J_n$ as a redundant thermodynamic variable and derive the corresponding mass formulas for all ($2k+2$)-dimensions when $J_n$ is not considered as a independent thermodynamic variable.
+Finally, we present our conclusions and outlooks in Sec. \ref{s7}.
+In the Appendix \ref{app}, we briefly present the main results of our extensions to the cases of the ($2k+2$)-dimensional multi-NUTty spacetimes without a cosmological constant.